 Our hurricane resistance testing also shows the system’s ability to stand up against high winds and the triple glazed sliding doors are often used on high storey buildings where high wind loads will be experienced.

 Some city developments will be required to achieve a certain acoustic insulation value for the building in order to stop noise pollution.
 With the use of triple glazed units within the slim framing, creates an effective acoustic barrier with a Rw rating of 43 dB which can be increased with the use of specialist acoustic insulating glass units.

 The Buckingham Gate development in the heart of London is the perfect example of this systems ability to be used on high-performance buildings.

 The multi-unit luxury residential development is located in the centre of London, a stone’s throw from Buckingham Palace.
-Minimal windows 4+ were used to the rear elevation of all the luxury apartments within the development and were classed as part of the façade material for the building.
+Keller minimal windows 4+ were used to the rear elevation of all the luxury apartments within the development and were classed as part of the façade material for the building.

 This required the sliding doors, which were used to allow residents access to their own small balcony overlooking the city, to adhere to very high levels of performance for wind loading and water resistance.

 As well as these three pane sliding balcony doors the triple glazed sliding doors were used to the upper floor penthouse suite and integrated with a frameless glass balustrade to create a Juliet balcony that mirrored the balcony door openings below.

 The triple glazed sliding doors were continued below ground level to the basement living spaces.
 A multi-storey light well was created to bring natural light to the large basement living spaces.
 Keller minimal windows 4+ were used on all three sides of the light well with frameless Juliet Balconies to allow light and ventilation to these basement spaces.